This is my Songwriter’s Holiday Reflection

-This Christmas season, I find myself looking back and remembering people that have been an important part of my life.
-I think the winter holidays are a wonderful time for cultivating gratitude.
-There have been people who have been there for me since day one, and there have been those who were only in my life for brief moments, but still altered it forever.
+This holiday season, I find myself looking back and remembering people that have been an important part of my life.
+The winter holidays are a wonderful time for cultivating gratitude.
+Looking back, there have been people who have been there for me since day one, and there have been those who were only in my life for brief moments, but still altered it forever.
 I give thanks for all of these people along the way.
 Some know this, and some I’ll never have the chance to tell them.

-Since this is a music blog, I wanted to remember an old friend of mine, Henry Gross.
-I was only around Henry for a year.
+Henry and I were around each other for only a couple years.
 I met him through his wife, who was the real estate agent when I bought my first home.
-Henry is an artist, and among his list of accomplishments, is writing and singing the song called “Shannon” (a song I used to sing along to on the radio as a kid).
+Henry is a singer/songwriter, and among his list of accomplishments, is writing and singing the song called “Shannon” (a song I used to sing along to on the radio as a kid).
 The first time I met Henry, I was drawn to his guitar collection.
 He had so many cool old guitars, and I fell in love with some of his Epiphone guitars from the 1960’s.
-Every time I visited him, I would ask to play them.
-And Henry was gracious enough to teach me about these magical pieces of wood and steel.
+So, Every time I visited him, I would ask to play them.
+But beyond that, Henry was gracious enough to teach me about these magical pieces of wood and steel.

 Write On!
 Live On! ~Clay